MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Update - 2
  - Auto assign need to work properly
- - It just needs to be really really simple.
-We had 12 teams last weekend in our tournament and me having to go find usernames and email them was not easy or fun.
- - Username should be as short as possible, prefereable 4 digit code
  - Admin can not get into setting or ldo, This need to be fixed
  - In the event setting, there will be a fwango link. (https://fwango.io/), In the menu tournamant is the fwango link as well.
  - In the setting dialog in a single match page, find matches will take back to all the matches, dashboard will take back to dashboard,
  - [08:38](https://www.loom.com/share/ab1d7eebaf8246ea87f818428cf5e0d4) - Once the match is finished, there will be a summarize the match it would say the match is over
  - When I login as captain, I should only see the matches that I am in.
 Moreover, I should only enter the matches that I am captain of.

-### Update - 3
- - When I refresh it should take me to the round where I was before refreshing

  - **Team**